jmwample/ptrs_orig/README.md

 ## Contributing

-Contributors Issues, and Pull Requests are Welcome
+Contributors, Issues, and Pull Requests are Welcome